Here's how to make 911 calls most effectively for when you need all the help you can get.

 • Secure any dogs that may interfere with the emergency responders.

 • NEVER say "nine eleven" – there is no eleven on the phone keypad.
-Always say "Nine-One-One" to avoid confusion.
+Always say "Nine-One-One" to avoid confusing kids.

 • If you call 911 by mistake, do NOT hang up.
 Stay on the line to explain it was a mistake.

-• Use 911 ONLY in an emergency, such as: if anyone is sick or hurt; if the child is lost; or if a molester is bothering the child or friends.
+• Use 911 ONLY in an emergency, such as: if anyone is sick or hurt or in danger; or if the child is lost.

 • Always call 911 from a safe place.
 If there’s a fire in the house, run to a safe place before you call.